alilleybrinker/ruse/README.md

-# rust
+# ruse

-A Scheme embedded in Rust, like Lua in C.
+This is an experimental project to create an R7RS small-specification compliant Scheme as an embedded language in Rust, similar to the relationship between Lua and C.